 ◦ “‘Come now, and let us reason together,’ Says the LORD, ‘Though your sins are as scarlet, They will be as white as snow’”This swap—this salvation from due judgment—is a free gift available to anyone who asks God and chooses to align their will to His.
 What's more, on these children who choose to submit to the Good, God forever lavishes His mercy and grace and blessing.
 Nothing is withheld from His beloved.
 In summary, for those of us who submit to God's transformation, we are gifted with two things:

 “God, I see what a world is like that goes its own way; the evil will never stop.
 And I am part of the problem!
-With the moral freedom you've given me, most important moral choice: to yield once and for all to your moral transformation and preservation of me.
+With the moral freedom you've given me, I'd like to make my most important moral choice: to yield once and for all to your moral transformation and preservation of me.
 Let your Kingdom come, and make me forever compatible with it!”But there should be no buyers remorse here.
 For several reasons, God does not comprephensively take moral control the moment he is invited.
 Instead, we are given a taste of God's ... through the Gift of his Spirit (see below) presented a lifetime of opportunity to experience, practice, and ultimately rest in our decision.
 It truly becomes ours.
 Giving God the drivers seat thereby becomes a very careful lifestyle decision.
 Consequently, in heaven, all of our future God-regulated moral perfection is grounded in our very careful free decision to yield.